confluentinc/ksql/docs/concepts/lambda-functions.md

 ---
 layout: page
-title: ksqlDB - Lambda Functions
+title: Lambda Functions
 ---

 # Lambda Functions

-Lambda functions enable users to express simple inline functions that can be applied to input values in various ways.
+Use lambda functions, or "lambdas" for short, to express simple inline functions that can be applied to input values in various ways.
-For example, lambda functions could be applied to each element of a collection, resulting in a transformed output collection.
+For example, you could apply a lambda function to each element of a collection, resulting in a transformed output collection.
-Lambda functions could also be used to filter the elements of a collection, or reduce a collection down to a single value.
+Also, you can use lambdas to filter the elements of a collection, or reduce a collection to a single value.
-This allows users to express user-defined functionality in a way that doesn’t require them to implement full-fledged UDFs.
+The advantage of a lambda is that you can express user-defined functionality in a way that doesn’t require implementing a full [UDF](/how-to-guides/create-a-user-defined-function).

 Learn how to use lambda functions in the [how-to guide](/how-to-guides/use-lambda-functions-in-udfs).